 - Identification Card for Use of Resident Citizen in the U.S. (Form I-179)

 - All documents must be originals, not copies.
 Copies of documents are not acceptable.
-If you are unsure if a document is an original, look for a watermark or seal.
+If you are unsure if a document is original, look for a watermark or seal.

 - You must keep documents in a safe place, to protect employee privacy, and you must make copies of documents for all employees, not just for some.

 - You may not require certain documents or express a preference for certain documents.
 All documents in each list are equally acceptable.